awi-esc/ModelWeights.jl/docs/src/getting-started.md

 ### Optional parameters for filtering data
 For both functions, `loadDataFromESMValToolConfigs` and `loadDataFromYAML`, there is a set of optional parameters in order to constrain the loaded data:

-- `preview`: If set to false (default), the data will not be loaded and only the MetaData object is returned.
+- `preview`: If set to false (default), the data will not be loaded and only the metadata with the information that we added that specifies which data will be loaded is returned.

 - `dir_per_var`: If set to true (default), only subdirectories of the base_path that contain `_VARIABLE` in their name (e.g. `recipe_cmip5_lgm_tas`) will be searched.